bergesinstitute/graf-method/book-2-unit-7.md

 ## 1. Momentos importantes en mi vida

 Yo nací en Rusia el 5 de septiembre de 1982.
 Viví en Siberia de 1982 a 2003.
 En junio de 2003 me mudé a San Petersburgo.
 Estudié allí por 4 años.
 Trabajé por un año en un restaurante.
 En 2008, llegué a Estados Unidos.
 Estudié en la universidad en Nueva York.
 En 2013 compré una casa en Queens.
 Ahora (now) vivo en mi casa con mi perro Manolo y mi gata Verónica.

 Verbos importantes: Nacer (to be born), llegar (to arrive).
-Other verbs you can use: casarse (con) (lit. to get married (with)), tener (for having kids), comprar (for buying a house, a car, etc), mudarse (to move).
+Other verbs you can use: casarse (con) (lit. to get married "with"), tener (for having kids), comprar (for buying a house, a car, etc), mudarse (to move).
 Be careful with the reflexive ones!

 Can you tell us about some important moments in your life?